eddiebrunson/Reactjs_Notes/reactjsnotes.md

 All props are stored in *this.props* object.
 So to access this text prop from inside the component, we'd us this.props.text

 ---

+### Stateless Functional Components & props

+Stateless Functional Components are, stateless because these components do not have to worry about managing changing data.
+They just display the data.

+--> When is it appropriate to use a Stateless Functional Component?

+:white_check_mark: When all the component needs is a *render* method